 The Custom Ease dialog displays a graph representing the degree of motion over time.
 The horizontal axis represents frames, and the vertical axis represents percentage of change.
 The first keyframe is represented as 0%, and the last keyframe is represented as 100%.

 The slope of the graph’s curve represents the rate of change of the object.
 When the curve is horizontal (no slope), the velocity is zero; when the curve is vertical, an instantaneous rate of change occurs.

-You can save the custom eases by the click of a button and re-use them by choosing your customized ease from the custom list.
+You can save a custom ease and reuse it by choosing your customized ease from the Custom list.
 Click the Save and Apply button in edit mode after making the changes.
-In the below screenshot, you can find the customized ease preset with the name MyEase1.
+In the following screenshot, you can find the customized ease preset with the name MyEase1.